Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 This is certainly not a full day out in the city, but children love this unique view of London and the experience of flying high over the River Thames.
 Not to mention, it is a highly efficient way to transport the family across the water.

-The journey takes you from Greenwich Peninsula to the Royal Docks (and back again) and departs every 30 seconds.
-If you plan to visit the Greenwich observatory or the fantastic parks in the area, this is a wonderfully unique way to arrive.
+The 10 minute journey takes you from Greenwich Peninsula to the Royal Docks (and back again) and departs every 30 seconds.
+If you plan to visit the Greenwich Observatory or the fantastic parks in the area, this is a wonderfully unique way to arrive.

 Visit an Outdoor Cinema